j1nxie/j1nxie.github.io/_posts/2022-10-12-understanding-maimai-rating-system.md

 added to them to better distinguish charts' difficulties (e.g. 7+, 8+, 9+,
 etc.).

 If you looked at this, you would assume that all charts of the same difficulty level are actually of the same difficulty.
 This is a false assumption, as internally, each chart is assigned a **decimal** level for them.
 Given a difficulty level $X$, its internal level will range between $X.0$ to $X.6$, while $X+$ will range from $X.7$ to $X.9$.

-These values are either derived from the ratings obtained from the game itself, using the exact above formula, but finding for $\text{Chart Constant}$ instead of $\text{Chart Rating}$, or found inside the game files.
-I do not have a very well understanding the game files itself so I will not comment much on this matter.
+These values are usually derived from the rating changes observed when finishing a chart ingame, using the above formula, but finding for $\text{Chart Constant}$.
+For those who has access to the game files, this is also defined in the chart's XML file as well.

 ### Score

 This is just the score you obtained, converted to a decimal.
 So, for example, 100% will have a value of 1, and 101% will have a value of 1.01.
-By maimai でらっくす's system, score will always have a maximum value of 101%, whereas maimai FiNALE scores will have a maximum value depending on the amount of BREAK notes found in the chart.
+With maimai でらっくす's system, score will always have a maximum value of 101%, whereas maimai FiNALE scores will have a maximum value depending on the amount of BREAK notes found in the chart.

-This writeup will not go deep into how scores in both games are calculated, so this will end here.
+This writeup will not go deep into how scores in both games are calculated, as it is not the focus of what we are discussing.

 Another thing to note is all scores above 100.5% will be treated as 100.5%, so the rating algorithm essentially caps out at 100.5% if you are aiming to